Islamicate-DH/islamicate-dh.github.io/IW2Course.md

 Jockers, Matthew. _Text Analysis with R for Students of Literature_.
 Springer International Publishing: 2014.
 ISBN: 9783319031637.
 Book [website.](http://www.matthewjockers.net/text-analysis-with-r-for-students-of-literature/)

-**NB:These books are available through UMD libraries and in e-book format.**
+**_NB: These books are available through UMD libraries and in e-book format._**

 Download R and R Studio (R is the actual programming language, while RStudio is a convenient interface for interacting with R; you need to download and install both — first R, then RStudio):
 [https://cran.r-project.org/](https://cran.r-project.org/)
 [https://www.rstudio.com/](https://cran.r-project.org/)

-**NB: Students must have or be able to borrow a laptop for classwork.
-This course requires extensive use of a computer.**
+**_NB: Students must have or be able to borrow a laptop for classwork.
+This course requires extensive use of a computer._**

 ## Course Goals
-By the end of this course students will have: become acquainted with the major debates and tools in computational textual studies;
+By the end of this course students will have:
+(1) become acquainted with the major debates and tools in computational textual studies;
-developed intermediate-level skills in the R programming language;
+(2) developed intermediate-level skills in the R programming language;
-gained extensive experience working in international teams (termed “collaboratories” here) to solve complex problems; produced a mini-research publication that will be published on the course site (with the student’s permission).
+(3) gained extensive experience working in international teams (termed “collaboratories” here) to solve complex problems;
+(4) produced a mini-research publication that will be published on the course site (with the student’s permission).

 ## Expectations and Grading Procedures
 The grade breakdown for this class is as follows (and see more details on each element in subsections below):